stativeboss/Enabling-SDC-swithces-in-Yosys/README.md

 # Enabling-SDC-swithces-in-Yosys

-This repo is a step-by-step journey of my [Hardware Design Program offered by VLSI System Design](https://www.vlsisystemdesign.com/hdp/).
+This repo is my step-by-step journey through the ten-week [Hardware Design Program offered by VLSI System Design](https://www.vlsisystemdesign.com/hdp/).
 The title of this repo is the ultimate outcome of this journey.

 ## Step-1: A hawk-eye view write-up of the project
 The following PDF introduces the problem statement, and briefs on the goal that this work aims at.